sglavoie/sglavoie.github.io-source/content/workflow/0002_using-vimwiki-for-note-taking.md

 ### In short
 > The modal nature of Vim makes it very hard to enjoy any other text editor once you get used to it.
 The learning curve is quite considerable and nearly infinite, but this is also why I think it is worth investing more time to master it as it has proven to be an everlasting piece of trusty software <i class="fas fa-thumbs-up"></i>.

-> There is a feature in Boostnote to set the Editor Keymap to `vim` so that you can edit text in a very similar way, but then you miss out on Vim's `Command mode` which adds tremendous extensibility.
+> There is a feature in Boostnote to set the Editor Keymap to `vim` so that you can edit text in a very similar way, but then you miss out on Vim's `Command mode` which adds tremendous extensibility and the ability to create any mappings you wish on the fly.

 ---